 When the skin around or near your ankle becomes discolored, it’s a red flag that you have advanced vein or artery disease.
 The experienced physicians at Vascular Surgery Associates, LLC, run diagnostic tests in the office, determine the cause of your ankle discoloration, and immediately begin the customized treatment you need to restore healthy circulation and prevent complications.
-To get expert help for ankle discoloration, book an appointment online today or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
+To get expert help for ankle discoloration, book an appointment online today or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland and Newark, DE.

 Ankle discoloration refers to changes in your skin’s appearance that develop due to an underlying vascular condition.
 The type of discoloration that occurs depends on whether the problem arises from venous or arterial disease.
 In both cases, however, ankle discoloration signals advanced vascular disease.

 Though several vascular conditions can cause ankle discoloration, the two most common include venous insufficiency and peripheral artery disease.

 When you have venous insufficiency, one or more valves inside your leg veins become weak and fail to function.
 These valves usually keep blood flowing up your leg.
 When a valve stops working, some blood refluxes, flowing back down the leg.